 Nutritional Constituents of Reishi

-Polysaccharides in reishi exhibit anticancer benefits in tumour therapy by improving the effectiveness of the immune system, reducing the likelihood of cellular damage as a result of radiation (Suarez-Arrayo, I.J., 2017).
-Further cancer-fighting benefits of reishi’s polysaccharides include their increase in the body’s apoptosis and cellular differentiation (death of cancerous cells and distinction of malignant cells).
+Polysaccharides in reishi exhibit anticancer benefits in tumor therapy by improving the effectiveness of the immune system, reducing the likelihood of cellular damage as a result of radiation (Suarez-Arrayo, I.J., 2017).
+Further cancer-fighting benefits of reishi’s polysaccharides include their increase in the body’s apoptosis and cellular differentiation (death of cancerous cells and the distinction of malignant cells).
 They also aid in strengthening the spleen (immune system organ) (Chaput, M., 2013).